zigyasa3/ZigyasA/README.md

   <section id="admission" class="section">
     <div class="container">
       <h2>Admission</h2>
-      <p>We offer admissions for students from Class 6 to 12 for all major subjects and entrance preparations.</p>
+      <p>We offer admissions for students from Class 8 to 12 for all SCIENCE major subjects and entrance preparations.</p>
     </div>
   </section>